The Prelude to Prevention

 Professor K C Janardhan and his volunteering association with the SA-MUDRA FOUNDATION goes a long way back.
 He often quotes its Founder, Bharathi Singh as a fond example for a Real Fighter in recent times.
 SA-MUDRA (Meaning a ‘cohesive’, ‘positive’ identity’ in Sanskrit) is an NGO that stems from a Troubled Prelude and Timely Prevention in her own life.

 Her First Calling was somewhere during the years 1994-95.
 That was the time Bharathi had a lot going on, both professionally and in personal life.
 She had walked out of an unhappy marriage with just Rs 2,000 in hand, then ensued the divorce proceedings and settling down post-divorce alongside the custody battles of her two sons.
-Flip side, she was trying to get back to completing her education and career for financial security… Amidst all these developments in 2004, one day her teenage son writes on his bedroom door “I need HELP”!
+The flip side, she was trying to get back to completing her education and career for financial security… Amidst all these developments in 2004, one day her teenage son writes on his bedroom door “I need HELP”!

-He was talented, intelligent, well-read, musically well-tuned but was lost in multiple challenges.
+He was talented, well-read, musically well-tuned but lost in multiple challenges.
 The transition from school to college, hormonal changes, relationship issues and a lot of Unresolved Emotions since childhood… were a few reasons that we could quickly list.

-He wanted to talk to somebody on the phone, who could just be there to hear him without judgement and comfort him into the self-healing process without asking for money.
+He wanted to talk to somebody on the phone who could just be there to hear him without judgement and comfort him into the self-healing process without asking for money.
 “There is nobody here like this!” he cried out loud.
 This small boy talking… also resonated from the social stigma faced by a Broken Family.
 He took four years and continuous counselling and therapy to heal completely.
-Today, most of the creative content on youth empowerment and personality development followed at SA-MUDRA FOUNDATION has been designed and drafted by him!
+Today, most of the creative content on youth empowerment and personality development followed at SA-MUDRA FOUNDATION is designed and drafted by him!

-Says Bharathi Singh: “To me, that day opened up a new path and a larger concern – If my son is so confused in life and is able to talk to me about it… Many more like him could still be hiding, waiting for help!
-What about them?”
 There weren’t many mental health professionals then.
 Coinciding with this episode was the unfortunate suicide of a student at ICFAI Management College, where Bharathi was then working with the Training and Placements department…

-Fast Forward 12 years from then, Today, the SA-MUDRA FOUNDATION has positively impacted over 1.6 lakh youth, students and families.
+Fast Forward 12 years from then, Today, the SA-MUDRA FOUNDATION has positively impacted over 1.6 lakh youth, students, and families.
 All this was achieved against the ‘drought of money’ and amidst ‘flood of social stigma’.
-The twin concerns remain unabated, like a leaning wall against Bharathi Singh, but Nothing has Stopped her from scaling the heights to probe into the deeper depths of depression, suicide prevention and Mental Health awareness.
+The twin concerns remain unabated, like a leaning wall against Bharathi Singh, but Nothing has Stopped her from scaling the heights to probe into the deeper depths of depression, suicide prevention, and Mental Health awareness.
 Excerpts from the quick interview:

 Interview with Bharathi Singh: